SMOSTAFAH1/AL1N/README.md

    - Click **Run ▶** in Android Studio

 ### API Configuration
+- The project is pre-configured with CoinMarketCap API (base URL: `https://pro-api.coinmarketcap.com/`)
-- To use CoinMarketCap, update the base URL in `CoinMarketCapClient.java` and add your API key
+- API key is already included in `CoinMarketCapClient.java` but can be updated with your own key if needed

 ---